invoke-ai/InvokeAI/docs/installation/050_INSTALLING_MODELS.md

 ### Installation via the WebUI

-To access the WebUI Model Manager, click on the button that looks like a cute in the upper right side of the browser screen.
+To access the WebUI Model Manager, click on the button that looks like a cube in the upper right side of the browser screen.
 This will bring up a dialogue that lists the models you have already installed, and allows you to load, delete or edit them: